 In an age when the majority of monogenic human disease genes have been identified, one of the challenges for the coming generation of human geneticists will be to resolve complex polygenic and multifactorial disorders.
 This is particularly true due to the fact that human diseases are often caused by a multitude of genetic and environmental factors acting in concert.

 The term polygenic can have different meanings, including genetic effects that arise from the interaction of multiple genes.
 It can be said that polygenic inheritance involves complex traits that are determined by many genes at different loci, without the influence of the environment.
-Effects of those genes are cumulative, i.e. no single gene is considered to be dominant or recessive to another.
+Effects of those genes are cumulative, in that no single gene is considered to be dominant or recessive to one another.

 On the other hand, multifactorial inheritance describes a trait whose manifestations are determined by two or more genes, accompanied by environmental factors.
-These conditions show a definite familial tendency, although the incidence in close relatives of affected individuals is usually in a range from 2 to 4%, compared to the conditions caused by mutations in single genes, which has an incidence range in close relatives of affected individuals to be between 25 and 50%.
+These conditions show a definite familial tendency, although the incidence in close relatives of affected individuals is usually within the range of 2 to 4%.
+This is comparable to the conditions caused by mutations in single genes, which has an incidence range in close relatives of affected individuals to be between 25 and 50%.

 Since there is seldom a clear distinction between the two, both of these entities are often considered together.
 Some geneticists tend to use the term polygenic for any trait whose inheritance is complex, whereas others apply the term multifactorial equally indiscriminately.

 A number of single-gene disorders are relatively rare when compared to multifactorial and polygenic diseases.
 Congenital malformations that are thought to have complex multiple interacting causes include congenital heart defects, neural tube defects, pyloric stenosis, cleft palate, and congenital hip dysplasia.